Matt-and-Gib/gleemail/README.md

 Important!

-In order to use glEEmail's Morse Code functionality, you will need to install the SSL certificate for `raw.githubusercontent.com` because the Morse-Code-to-character conversion uses a binary tree populated with JSON data hosted in this repository.
+In order to use glEEmail's Morse Code functionality, you will need to install the SSL certificate for `raw.githubusercontent.com` because the Morse-Code-to-character conversion uses JSON data hosted in this repository.
 To install the certificate, open the Arduino IDE, click on tools, then `WiFi101 / WiFiNINA Firmware Updater`, and make sure that your Arduino is selected in Step 1 of the Firmware Updater (Select the port of the WiFi Module).

 ![Install Certificate Picture One.png](resources/InstallCertificatePictureOne.png)